 The article is written for anyone.
 Physicians will fill in more blanks than patients, but patients can easily analyse the numbers.

 I have alluded to objectives in my discussion of applied, basic, and empirical science, which was a good place for their first mention but too narrow for a proper exposition.
 They are in the first case an expression of need, in the second case of desire, and in the third arise from perhaps an altogether different source.
 Here I am concerned with objectives of applied medical science.
+The delightful painting by Frank O’Dea can be purchased through the link.
+It is indeed named “Reaching our objectives”.
 CLASSES OF NEEDS What can be the perceived needs of medicine but treatments, prevention, tests – to aid diagnosis or prognosis, methods, techniques and devices?
-EXAMPLES OF EACH CLASS Consider a patient with calcium oxalate stones not due to systemic disease, ‘idiopathic’ stones.
-Treatments This refers to stones present; they are there and surgeons need … Continued
+EXAMPLES OF EACH CLASS Consider a patient with calcium oxalate stones … Continued

 This post concerns guidelines just released by the American College of Physicians (ACP) concerning prevention of calcium kidney stones.
 In the article two specific guidelines are proposed.
 The first, on fluid management, is covered in another post.
 Here I discuss their views concerning uses of medication.
 The discussion here is in advance of what is already on the site.
 Whereas I and others have put up more than a few articles about fluids, the issue of medications has not arisen.
 This is because medications have always been used to alter excretion rates of three atoms or molecules in urine thought to alter risk of calcium kidney stones: calcium, citrate, and uric acid.
 I have not as yet set the foundation for discussion of … Continued